webpy/webpy.github.com/quick_vhosting_hack.md

 This expects to be working behind a proxy but that can easily be corrected.

-More work could be done to allow on `web.render` and the class names sothe code you create for sites setup like this can be more easily made into standalone sites later on.
+More work could be done on `web.render` and the page class names so the code you create for sites in this setup can be more easily made into standalone sites later on.

 The /static directory is currently still shared between all sites.